-Eyak – The Eyak, literally “inhabitants of Eyak Village” are a Native American indigenous group traditionally located on the Copper River Delta and near the town of Cordova, Alaska.
-The Eyak’s territory reached from present day Cordova east to the Martin River and north to Miles Glacier.
-The Eyak initially moved out of the interior down the Copper River to the coast.
+Eyak – The Eyak, literally “inhabitants of Eyak Village,” are a Native American indigenous group traditionally located on the Copper River Delta near Cordova, Alaska.
+The Eyak’s territory reached present-day Cordova east to the Martin River and north to Miles Glacier.
+The Eyak moved out of the interior down the Copper River to the coast.
 There they harvested the rich salmon fishing grounds.
-When the Russians arrived they recognized the Eyak as a distinct culture and described their territory on their maps.
+When the Russians arrived, they recognized the Eyak as a distinct culture and described their territory on their maps.
 They also traded with the Eyak and sent them missionaries.
-Because of their small population they were often raided and their territory boundaries were under pressure from the Chugach to the west.
-The Tlingit, on the east side, had better relations with the Eyak and this led to intermarriage and assimilation of many Eyak.
+Because of their small population, they were often raided, and their territory boundaries were under pressure from the Chugach to the west.
+The Tlingit, on the east side, had better relations with the Eyak, leading to intermarriage and assimilation of many Eyak.
 This pushed the Eyak’s territorial boundary further west and contributed to the Eyak’s decline.
-When the Americans arrived they started canneries and competed with the Eyak for salmon.
-This combined with integration with, and diseases introduced by non-native settlers led to the further decline.
-As populations decreased the remaining Eyak began to congregate near the village of Orca.
-In 1880 the population of the village of Alaganik was recorded at 117 and by 1890 it had declined to 48.
-In 1900 total population was estimated at 60.
-As more settlers arrived this last village became the town of Cordova.
-As of 1996 there were 120 living, partial Eyak descendents.
-The last full blooded Eyak died in 2007.
+When the Americans arrived, they started canneries and competed with the Eyak for salmon.
+This, combined with integration with, and diseases introduced by non-native settlers, led to further decline.
+As populations decreased, the remaining Eyak began congregating near the village of Orca.
+In 1880 the population of the village of Alaganik was recorded at 117, and by 1890 it had declined to 48.
+In 1900 the total population was estimated at 60.
+As more settlers arrived, this last village became the town of Cordova.
+As of 1996, there were 120 living, partial Eyak descendants.
+The last full-blooded Eyak died in 2007.

 Eskimo – See Inuit

 Five Civilized Tribes – A group of southeastern tribes noted by whites for their advanced culture.
-All were Muskogean speaking peoples except for the Cherokee.
+All were Muskogean-speaking peoples except for the Cherokee.
 The five tribes included the Cherokee, Chickasaw, Choctaw, Creek, and Seminole.

-Fox – An Algonquian tribe, they were so named, because once while some Wagohugi, members of the Fox clan, were hunting, they met the French, who asked who they were.
+Fox – An Algonquian tribe, they were so named because once, while some Wagohugi, members of the Fox clan, were hunting, they met the French, who asked who they were.
 The Indians gave the name of their clan, and ever since the whole tribe has been known by the name of the Fox.
 Their own name for themselves is Měshkwa`kihŭg, which means red-earth people” because of the kind of earth from which they are supposed to have been created.
-They were known to the Chippewa and other Algonquian tribes as Utŭgamig, or “people of the other shore”.
+They were known to the Chippewa and other Algonquian tribes as Utŭgamig, or “people of the other shore.”